ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/media-players.md

 **Windows Configuration:**
 1. Locate or create the MPV configuration directory:
+   - Press `Win+R` and enter `%APPDATA%` to open the Roaming folder Or
    - Navigate to `%APPDATA%\mpv\` (create it if it doesn't exist)
-2. Create or edit `mpv.conf` file
+3. Create or edit `mpv.conf` file
-3. Add the following lines:
+4. Add the following lines:
    ```
    # Enable IPC socket for advanced tracking
    input-ipc-server=\\.\pipe\mpvsocket
    ```
-4. Save the file and restart MPV
+5. Save the file and restart MPV

 **Verification:**
 - Play a movie in MPV